 |The desired version to install.|

 For macOS, the architecture is fixed to

-x64, but we plan the support of Apple silicon in the future.
+x64, but we plan to support Apple silicon in the future.

 Script usage examples: